CrazyHarry/Audit-trail/audit-trail-network/README.md

 This directory contains the HyperLedger Composer Business Network Application for the Audit Trail PoC, for the department environment.

+## Testing the model out in Composer Playground

+To quikly play around with the business network, try using the [Composer Playground](https://composer-playground.mybluemix.net/).
+It runs locally on your browser and allows to quickly test transactions and the business network.

+For usage, upload `dist/audit-trail-network@x.x.x.bna` to Playground and deplay the network.

-## Installing the business network
+## Installing the business network on a network

 Create an archive file:
 ```composer archive create -t dist -n ../```